-Ohio and Indiana’s Premier Geothermal HVAC System Experts For Over 30 Years
+Ohio and Indiana’s Premier Geothermal HVAC System Experts Since 1981

 At Western Hills Heating and Air Conditioning, Inc., our highly skilled Geothermal HVAC System experts have been serving customers in the states of Ohio and Indiana for over three decades.
 During that time, we’ve offered our communities expert geothermal services and high-efficiency geothermal installations to help them make the most of the perfect marriage of nature and technology.

-With over 30 years of experience in quality installation, technical training, and overall performance, we are a designated WaterFurnace GeoPro Master Dealer for geothermal hvac systems.
+With experience in quality installation, technical training, and overall performance since 1981, we are a designated WaterFurnace GeoPro Master Dealer for geothermal hvac systems.
 We do everything from design,

 Great news for geothermal installations!
 The federal government has reinstated the 30% tax credit for geothermal system installations.
 It’s a retroactive tax credit also, so all units purchased in 2017 qualify for the tax credit!

 How Do Geothermal Heat Pumps Work?

 Geothermal heat pumps use a heat exchanger to transfer heat from one location to another.
 When set in heating mode, these intricate systems draw heat that’s naturally found underground from its original location and efficiently transfer it to your home to provide warmth on a winter day.
 As is the case with most heat pumps, when a geothermal heat pump is set in cooling mode, the process is reversed.
 The excess heat that makes you and your family feel uncomfortable on a hot summer day is drawn out of your home and carried underground, where it is cooled.

 There are 4 basic geothermal energy sources, depending on ground or water sources available around your home:

 - Pond (lake) Loop